Article published on Organic.org January 2006

 Also, encase your mattress and pillows in organic cotton barrier cloths or zippered encasings to protect your lungs from dust mite allergens.
 Studies have shown mattress and pillow encasings can relieve eczema suffering.

 Step 3 Replace treated bedding with items made with all-natural or organic fibers.
-All fabrics, unless specified, are treated with a chemical flame retardant or stain protector with all natural bedding or organic bedding.
+Replace any fabrics that have been treated with a chemical flame retardant or stain protector with all natural bedding or organic bedding.

 Choose pillows made with untreated cotton, organic cotton (better), buckwheat hulls (great neck support), wool (best at moisture wicking), or natural rubber (97% natural latex).